Where were the Royal family living in the 1921 Census?

 The Census is a snapshot of life in 1921, even for the Royal family.
 We learn their ages, places of birth, and who they were living with 100 years ago.
 To get even more detail, we can check other family history records such as historical newspapers and the 1939 Register.
 Together, these genealogy records can build a picture of your ancestors.

-While King George V and Queen Mary were shown visiting the fictional Downton Abbey in the 2019 film of the same name, 19 June 1921 saw the Royal family overnight at Windsor Castle.
+In the case of the Royals, while King George V and Queen Mary were shown visiting the fictional Downton Abbey in the 2019 film of the same name, 19 June 1921 saw the Royal family overnight at Windsor Castle.
 The royal Census return was filled in by Sir Derek Keppel, Master of the Household.
 He’d been in the service of the king since 1893, confirmed by our Royal Household Staff records.

 As you might imagine, there were other people staying at Windsor Castle too, from fellow rulers and visiting dignitaries, to servants and equerries.